 • Graduate Certificate: A one-year program at most, which you may complete after earning a master's degree.
 A graduate certificate could help you specialize in child/pediatric counseling, especially if your master's degree doesn't offer such a specialization track.

-• Doctorate Degree: A three to a six-year program that you may complete after a master's degree.
+• Doctorate Degree: A three to six-year program you may complete after a master's degree.
 Some clinically-focused doctorate degrees require several years of professional experience as well.
-Earning a doctorate, such as a psychology Ph.D. or PsyD, could prepare you for the highest positions in the field of child/pediatric counseling, or for deep research in the field.
+Earning a doctorate, such as a psychology Ph.D. or PsyD, could prepare you for the highest positions in child/pediatric counseling or deep research in the field.

 Step 2: Become Licensed as a Child/Pediatric Counselor